Web apps: Bain, Ratio to Cents; Matthew Yacavone, Xen-calc

 21/12 ≈ 1.059

-As such, the chromatic scale may be represented using fractional powers of 2:
+chromatic scale may be represented as fractional powers of 2;

 20/12, 21/12, 22/12, 23/12, 24/12, 25/12, 26/12, 27/12, 28/12, 29/12, 210/12, 211/12, 212/12